Masiesworld/Airline-Dashboard/README.md

-# Airline_Visualization
+# Airline_Visualization: Project Overview
 - In this project, we used the 2015 delayed and cancalled flights data from kaggle.com and visualized delayed and cancelled flights data by their features.
 - We built a python-powered flask app and then use plotly.js to add graphs on it.
-- The database we used is MongoDB.
+- The database we used is MongoDB; we also built a client facing API using flask.
 - For the background, we used bideo.js to have a full screen video playing.

+## Tools Used
+##Packages: pandas, numpy, sklearn, matplotlib, flask##

 ## How to run this app locally:
 - First, run the file "Analysis_v2.ipynb" in jupyter notebook.
 There might be some packages you need to install.